-43 i.
+i.
 Purchase Cost

 The Purchase cost is the purchase price of an item procured from external sources and refers also to the production cost of the good that is manufactured within the organization that is to be used in further production.
-Generally, it is referred to as the nominal cost of inventory, which cost varies according to the quantity procured, discounts 425 granted for bulk purchases and that of savings in production cost, as a result of longer batch run.
-426 ii.
-Ordering Cost 44
+Generally, it is referred to as the nominal cost of inventory, which cost varies according to the quantity procured, discounts granted for bulk purchases and that of savings in production cost, as a result of longer batch run.

+ii.
+Ordering Cost

 This type of cost is incurred as inquiries and writing purchase order to procure goods from outside.
-Ordering cost 428 accordingly to Okeke (1997), is the cost associated with replenishing an inventory.
-Adeniji (2008) stated that 429 ordering cost is a cost incurred in placing the order up to the point of receiving the goods into the warehouse.
-430 Inventory ordering cost includes: a.
-Cost of processing the papers. b.
-Cost of communications such as expenses 431 incurred in respect of e-mail, telephone calls and sending fax messages. c.
-Carriage in costs. d.
-Transport and 432 travel.
-433 iii.
-Carrying or Holding Cost 45
+Ordering cost accordingly to Okeke (1997), is the cost associated with replenishing an inventory.
+Adeniji (2008) stated that ordering cost is a cost incurred in placing the order up to the point of receiving the goods into the warehouse.
+Inventory ordering cost includes:

+- a.
+Cost of processing the papers.

+- b.
+Cost of communications such as expenses incurred in respect of e-mail, telephone calls and sending fax messages.

+- c.
+Carriage in costs.

+- d.
+Transport and travel.

+- iii.
+Carrying or Holding Cost

 Carrying or Holding Costs refers to all costs relating to carrying inventories from place of purchase to buyers warehouse.
 Okeke (1997) stated that carrying cost refers to cost associated with maintaining the items in stock, while Adeniji (2008) opined that carrying cost is the cost incurred whenever a material is stored.
 Holding charges is earned because the firm has decided to maintain inventories.
-Carrying costs are costs associated with storing items in store, and they are proportional to the amount of the inventory and the time in which the catalogue is maintained. ??arrying Carrying cost is a variable cost that varies with quantity of stock.
-The cost of carrying 440 an item is sometimes state as a percentage of the value of the merchandise, and it is usually invoiced in terms of the amount of money per unit of time.
+Carrying costs are costs associated with storing items in store, and they are proportional to the amount of the inventory and the time in which the catalogue is maintained.
+Carrying cost includes: